zeekus/textfiles/pschism_build_document_with_spack.md

         operating system  = centos7
 ```

-- [ ] edit each of MPII wrapper files, so they paoint to the desired compiler.
+- [ ] edit each of MPII wrapper files, so they point to the desired compiler.

 The locations to the CC in mpiicc will need updating.
 The FC location in mpiifort will need updating.
 Additionally, the location to CXX in the mpiicpc file will need updating.